jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-of the digital and physical realms demands comprehensive security strategies and a deep understanding of the cyber\-physical landscape, the CISO plays a pivotal role in the organizations resilience and success.
+of the digital and physical realms demands comprehensive security strategies and a deep understanding of the cyber\-physical landscape, the CISO plays a pivotal role in the organization’s resilience and success.
 78
 Microsoft Digital Defense Report 2023
 Chapter 4  Critical Cybersecurity Challenges
+•
+•
+•
 The state of IoT and OT security continued
 Vulnerable devices
 susceptible to
+compromise

-compromiseOT and industrial control system devices are frequently left unpatched and exposed, making them easy targets for hackers.
+OT and industrial control system devices are frequently left unpatched and exposed, making them easy targets for hackers.
 Patching these systems can be